Requirements: Art and Art History

 For a complete list of which classes fulfill what requirements, please see the Department of Art History's webpage.

 Students who want transfer credit to count toward the art history major or minor must petition the department with a copy of the syllabus of the course and a copy of their transfer transcript to verify the grade received.
-The department will decide on a case-by-case basis whether transfer credit will be counted towards the major or minor.
+The department decides on a case-by-case basis whether transfer credit is counted toward the major or minor.
+AP art history courses do not count toward requirements for the major, minor or for advanced placement in intermediate or upper-level courses.

 Off-Campus Credit Policy